samkayz/teamapt-monnify/README.md

                 "redirectUrl": "http://test.com",
                 "paymentMethods":["CARD","ACCOUNT_TRANSFER"]
               }
+NOTE: If paymentMethods is set to CARD, Your customer can only use card for payment and if set to ACCOUNT_TRANSFER, it will only accept Acoount Transfer as the only mode of payment.
+If both is set, the customer will be able to use both CARD and TRANSFER to make payment.

-21. GET RESERVE ACCOUNT TRANSACTIONS: You can get a paginated list of transactions processed to a reserved account by calling the endpoint below and by specifying the accountReference as a query parameter.
+20. GET RESERVE ACCOUNT TRANSACTIONS: You can get a paginated list of transactions processed to a reserved account by calling the endpoint below and by specifying the accountReference as a query parameter.
 You can also specify the page number and size (number of transactions) you want returned per page.

                 alltrans = monnify.reserve_account_transactions(
-                  token,
                   merchant_credential,
                   accountReference='7737762h',
                   page=0, size=10)